nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### `$attrs` property
 All parent attributes are available via the `$attrs` property.
-Here, the nested input field will inherit all parent attributes
+Here, the nested input field will inherit all parent attributes.

 ```
 <label @name="field">